HeardLibrary/digital-scholarship/script/index.md

 ## R

-R is broadly used to script mathematical analyses and transformations.
-It is popular for its powerful statistical and graphical output functions.
-There is a growing number of packages that are available to do a wide variety of tasks.
+R is a freely-available, open-source programming language that is widely used for statistics and data visualization.
+It is available for PC, Mac, and Linux.
+Although R itself is a programming language, there are collections of pre-programmed functions, code, and data sets called packages that can be called on by users.
+R can be run from the command line, but it is often used through an integrated development environment (IDE) called RStudio.
+RStudio makes it easy to run R commands, create scripts, and check on the values of variables.

 [R resources page](r/)